paradedb/paradedb/README.md

   (coming soon!).

 - **Simplicity**: Consolidate your database and search engine into a single system, so you don't need to worry about keeping separate services in sync.

 - **SQL First**: Write search queries in SQL with ACID transactions.

-- **Scalability**: Scale to millions of rows with support for distributed search, high availability, backups, and point-in-time-recovery.
+- **Scalability**: Scale to millions of rows with support for distributed search, high availability, backups, and point-in-time-recovery (coming soon!).

 ## Status